Ezekiel 20 – Israel’s History of Sin, God’s History of Mercy

 i.
 “Why this rehearsal of the nation’s sins of the past to the prophet’s countrymen in exile?
 The reason is clear: their father’s sins were mirrored in their own lives, as is demonstrated in the course of the message.”
 (Feinberg)

 ii.
 Yet God used the period of exile to refine and change Israel.
 When they emerged from their Babylonian exile, they no longer had the same problem with idolatry as they had before.
-They certainly had other sins and failing, but seemed to be “cured” of their outward idolatry after pagan gods.
+They certainly had other sins and failings, but seemed to be “cured” of their outward idolatry of pagan gods.

 i.
 “It is as though he expressed surprise that those who had continued in sin and emulated the disobedience of their forefathers should still expect to receive fresh revelations from God.”
 (Feinberg)

 ii.
 “Are you fit to come and ask counsel of me, whom you have so shamelessly, so obstinately forsaken and reproached?
 Can you expect I should answer you?”
 (Poole)

 d.
 We shall be like the Gentiles, like the families in other countries: God forcefully rebuked the elders, and many others among Israel’s exiles, for their unspoken and hidden sins.
 They almost looked forward to the opportunity to live like the families in other countries and to forsake the LORD, serving wood and stone.
 God had to correct this evil attitude or Israel would completely assimilate into the countries where they were exiled.